Skip to content

 1. Overview

-3. Main Browser View (center) – Continuous, RNA-centric signal display
+2. Main Browser View (center): Continuous, RNA-centric signal display

-5. Status Bar (bottom) – Coordinates, load status, and notifications
+5. Status Bar and Agent (bottom): Coordinates, load status, notifications, and RBrowser Agent.

 2. Toolbar